 Mohamed Tablawi - Biography

-While he was four, Mohamed Tablawi started memorizing the Holy Qur’an and totally committed it to memory at the age of ten.
-In 1956, Mohamed earned a degree of Al Azhar’s Recitations.
-At the age of 15, Mohamed Tablawi gained much popularity as reciter and gave his voice to the Qur’an in gatherings organized by notorious Sheikhs of Egypt.
+Mohamed Tablawi started memorizing the Holy Qur’an at a very tender age of four and attained Hifz at the age of ten.
+In 1956, Mohamed rightfully earned a degree of Al Azhar’s Recitations.

-Mohamed Tablawi often organized recitation evenings and debates over different issues of Islam for the purpose of enhancing the participation of young people the Islamic movement and thinking.
+Mohamed Tablawi often organized recitations and debates over different relevant issues of Islam with the aim of enhancing the participation of youth in the Islamic movement and thinking

-Best known as the golden voiced reciter, Mohamed Tablawi has recited for notorious personalities.
-He recited the Holy Qur’an during the funerals of Jordanian king, Al Hussain’s mother, the late Moroccan king, Hassan II funerals and Hafez Al Assad’s son, Bassel funerals.
+Touted as the Man with the Golden Voice, Mohamed Tablawi has recited for notorious personalities which includes reciting the Holy Qur’an during the funerals of the Jordanian king -Al Hussain’s mother, the late Moroccan king, Hassan II funerals and Hafez Al Assad’s son, Bassel funerals.